Updated on 2024-09-25 GMT+08:00

 Public network is used as an example.
 Available options: VPC, Public network and VPN or Direct Connect

-• VPC is suitable for data synchronization between cloud databases of the same account in the same region.
+• VPC is suitable for data synchronization between cloud databases of the same account in the same region and VPC.

 • Public network is suitable for data synchronization from on-premises or external cloud databases to the destination databases bound with an EIP.

-• VPN or Direct Connect is suitable for synchronization of data between on-premises databases and cloud databases, between cloud databases of different accounts in the same region, or between cloud databases across regions.
+• VPN or Direct Connect is suitable for data synchronization from on-premises databases to cloud databases, between databases of different accounts in the same region on the cloud, or between databases across regions on the cloud using a VPN, Direct Connect, Cloud Connect, VPCEP, or a VPC peering connection.

 Destination DB Instance